Op. 1 · Ed. I

 Marcus8th grade · school orchestra

-I picked cello back up at 34.
+I picked viola back up at 34.
 Arco makes it feel doable again.

 ElenaReturning learner